Kainuu people: Festivals

 The Finnish harvest festival Kekri is celebrated in Kainuu.
 Up until the early 20th century, Kekri was a more important holiday than Christmas.
 Christmas was seen more as a celebration of the upper classes, and Kekri held a meaning for the peasants.
 It was celebrated at the end of the harvest and included elements such as dressing up, fortune telling for the coming year, and burning bonfires.
 Due to urbanization, Kekri lost its importance, and many of the Kekri traditions have moved to now widely celebrated Christmas and New Year.
 The Finnish Father Christmas figure, Joulupukki, has his origins in a character called Kekripukki.
 Regardless of this, Kekri celebrations are still organized in Kainuu.
 Kajaani has been holding a Kekri celebration annually since 2002.
 This includes the burning of a Kekri goat (giant goat made out of straw), as well as music performances, art shows, catering, children's activities, markets, and other events depending on the year.
 The heavy metal concert KekriFest has also been held, for the first time in 2019.

+In the modern day, festivities in Kainuu align largely with the rest of Finland.
+Traditionally, Kekri marked the turn of the year, and veneration of the dead was a major part of it.
+On November 11th was Martti (St. Martin's Day), Perso-Martti or makkarain päivä, a day for making and eating sausages.
+Between Kekri and Martti, the dead were on the move.
+On November 25th was Kaija (St. Catherine's Day) for sheep.
+Christmas was not considered an important holiday, but people still stopped working for the Christmas season and had something to eat, although less fancy compared to Kekri.
+Talkkuna was eaten on every celebration.

+On New Years, molybdomancy was done to all humans, as well as the earth haltija, horses, cows and sheep.
+Shrove Tuesday was a big celebration full of eating and drinking, especially fatty foods and mämmi.
+On Easter, it was important to protect cattle with various kinds of magic spells, as well as chase away easter witches (pääsiäisämmä), and an evil spirit (kiira).
+On Vappu (Walpurgis Night), lamb and mutton had to be prepared, or the deeply jealous Walpurgis would not allow cattle to prosper.
+Midsummer was the most important celebration of the summer, with decorations of bird cherry flowers and birches.
+There were games, and girls tied colourful threads on rye straws to tell fortune: if the rye straw which grew the longest had a black thread, there would be sadness; red for happiness, blue for marriage, and white for death.
+Treasure could be found buried in the ground and the water of springs could turn into wine.
+Perttuli (Feast of Saint Bartholomew) in August was as important as Midsummer, known as a cheese holiday (juustopyhä) as cheeses were gives to the priest.